psychedelic2007/DCCM_Calculation/README.md

 We will use Bio3D package from R to calculate the Dynamic Cross Correlation Matrix.
 But some pre-installation steps are required.
 The main tool that we requires is CATDCD.
 It is used to trasfer the XTC file into DCD format as Bio3D doesnt recognise the XTC format.

 ## Step a)
-Download the Bio3D package from [here](http://www.ks.uiuc.edu/Development/MDTools/catdcd/)
+Download the CatDCD package from [here](http://www.ks.uiuc.edu/Development/MDTools/catdcd/)

 ## Steb b)
 Once you have downloaded the package then extract it in your choice of folder.